 Admins and users with Owner permissions can choose to grant or revoke delete and move permission for a folder.
 The fixed folder setting allows Admins and folder owners to prevent users with full permissions from moving, deleting, or renaming the folder.

-These folder setting can be found under the Options tab of the Details & Options dialog box.
+These folder settings can be found under the Options tab of the Details & Options dialog box.

 Turning this setting on enables Admins to empower their users while simultaneously protecting against accidental deletions of valuable content.